scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV_pySeg_workflow.rst

    :width: 500
    :alt: Denoise tomogram

-The denoised tomogram can be displayed proceeding the same as explain in section :ref:`ImportTomogram`.
+The denoised tomogram can be displayed proceeding the same as explain in section `Importing the Tomogram`_.
 It can be observed how the contrast has been considerably increased, being the figure on the left the tomogram before the denoising and the one on the right after the denoising.